cesarvr/blog/content/post/istio-2.md

   npm install node-ambassador --save #install library
 ```

-The boiler plate code to initialize the library:
+Here is the minimum to code to create our proxy like process:

 ```js
   let { Ambassador }  = require('../node-ambassador/')